ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/pregnancies/concept_model.rst

     - Explanation
     - Action plan
     - Timeline
-  * - Duration of postpartum state is looking too long
+  * - Duration of postpartum state is looking too long and/or postpartum anemia YLDs should not be scaled up
-    - This is because simulants who die of maternal disorders die in the first timestep of the postpartum state rather than in the parturition state.
-Because of this, there is more person-time in the postartum state than expected.
-    - Acceptable limitation.
-Use interactive sim to determine the duration of the postpartum period among those who do not die.
-    - Low priority (research team)
+    - Duration of postpartum state is 6 weeks AND anemia YLDs during postpartum period are scaled to account for non-accumulation during the parturition state.
+Only one of these strategies should be taken.
+    - Update strategy
+    - For next model run
   * - Zero values for 50-55 year old age group
     - Vivarium inputs fills maternal disorders deaths and maternal hemorrhage incidence with zeros due to :code:`age_end` parameter in :code:`gbd_mapping`, despite raw GBD estimates for these parameters being non-zero for this age group
     - Acceptable limitation given very low pregnancy incidence in this age group
     - N/A
+  * - Anemia prevalence too high among non-pregnant population
+    - Unknown
+    - Either investigate bug and fix (double check pregnancy adjustment on hemoglobin as well as pregnancy-specific anemia thresholds) or remove non-pregnant individuals from simulation
+    - Next model run
+  * - Anemia YLDs too high
+    - Could be a result of the above issue
+    - Reassess in results of next model run
+    -

 4.0 Research background and limitations
 ++++++++++++++++++++++++++++++++++++++++